skullface/protest.wtf/_resources/what-to-bring-to-protest.md

 At the very least, wear a hat and hoodie.
 This is to cover the top of your head and face from surveillance and direct pepper spray.

 ### Padding
 The more space between you and a rubber bullet, the better.
 Consider knee or elbow pads to protect joints from injury during falls.
-Adult diapers can be used as padding.
+Use adult diapers as padding.
 Keep your gear light for your own stamina and speed.